igniterealtime/Openfire-Social/docs/readme.md

-This folder is the location of the documentation of the wordpress plugin
+This folder is the location of the documentation of the openfire-social plugin